AdobeDocs/commerce-marketplace/src/pages/guides/sellers/extension-resubmit/index.md

 1. When you have uploaded the new file, click <span class="btn">Submit</span> to submit, or click <span class="btn">Save Draft</span> if you have other changes to make before re-submitting the extension.

-## Resubmit an extension after Marketing Review
+## Resubmit an extension after marketing review

 1. View the [**Test Report**]({{ site.baseurl }}/marketplace/sellers/review-report.html) to determine the why the extension failed review.